-Recent intercreditor agreements for financings involving primarily non-U.S. companies in U.S. syndicated bank loan financings, and using NY-law governed loan documents, have taken different approaches to the intercreditor terms, which seem to be determined on a deal-by-deal basis depending on several considerations: (1) the portion of the borrower group's business located in the U.S.; (2) the jurisdiction of organisation of the borrower; (3) the governing law of the other loan documents; (4) the likelihood of the borrower group filing for U.S. bankruptcy protection; (5) the relative negotiating strength of the junior lien creditors and the borrower, who will be inclined to favour future flexibility and lower upfront legal costs; and (6) the markets where (or investors to which) the syndicated debt is being distributed.
+Recent intercreditor agreements for financings involving primarily non-U.S. companies in U.S. syndicated bank loan financings, and using NY law-governed loan documents, have taken different approaches to the intercreditor terms, which seem to be determined on a deal-by-deal basis depending on several considerations: (1) the portion of the borrower group's business located in the U.S.; (2) the jurisdiction of organisation of the borrower; (3) the governing law of the other loan documents; (4) the likelihood of the borrower group filing for U.S. bankruptcy protection; (5) the relative negotiating strength of the junior lien creditors and the borrower, who will be inclined to favour future flexibility and lower upfront legal costs; and (6) the markets where (or investors to which) the syndicated debt is being distributed and the expected capital structure.
 For these and other reasons, seemingly similar financings have taken very different approaches.
 Some intercreditor agreements ignore the complexities of restructuring outside of the U.S. and simply use a U.S.-style intercreditor agreement; other similar financings have been documented using the opposite approach - by using a form of intercreditor agreement based on the LMA intercreditor agreement; and still other similar financings have sought to blend the two approaches or to adopt an intercreditor agreement in the alternative by providing for different terms (in particular different release provisions) depending on whether a U.S. or non-U.S. restructuring is to be pursued.
 Given all of these various considerations, Transatlantic Intercreditor Agreements remain varied.
 We have highlighted below some of the more interesting points:

 - the parties typically have included the holders of intragroup liabilities and shareholder loans, following the European approach, and have embedded restrictions on payment of the intra-group liabilities and shareholder loans under certain circumstances; - the enforcement instructions are typically required to come from a majority of the first lien loans and unfunded commitments in the U.S.-style while the actual exposures of hedge counterparties (plus mark to market positions post-credit agreement discharge) are taken into account in calculating that majority in the European style; - the European-style release provisions discussed above generally have been included either as the primary method of release or as an alternative method in the event that a U.S. bankruptcy process is not pursued; - in certain deals, enforcement standstill and turnover provisions have been extended to cover all enforcement actions and recoveries (broadly defined), rather than just relating to collateral enforcement actions; - claim subordination of the second lien debt has typically not been included; - the full suite of U.S. bankruptcy waivers from the second lien creditors generally have been included; and - it is sometimes the case, based on the underlying rationale of European intercreditors, that secured or (above an agreed threshold amount) unsecured incremental and refinancing debt (whether pari passu or subordinated) is required to be subject to the intercreditor agreement, primarily to ensure it can be released upon an enforcement of this group.
+Note that it would be very unusual for a U.S. investor in New York law-governed unsecured debt to agree to an LMA-style intercreditor agreement.